jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 ### [Recovery Services Vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview)
 - A storage entity to house copies of data, config for VMs, workloads, servers or workstations.
 - Can be used to hold backup data for various Azure services such as IaaS VMs and Azure SQL databases.
+- Not for BLOB data (BLOB requires backup vault)
 - Support System Center DPM, Windows Server, Azure Backup Server and more.
 - Soft delete - backups retained for additional 14 days allowing for recovery.
 - Default backup policy is once per day.
 Backups retained for 30 days.
 Instant recovery snapshots retained for two days.